intersystems-ib/iris-opentelemetry/README.md

 In our example we are going to use the method *TestTraces()* from SYS.Monitor.OTel class (more info [here](https://docs.intersystems.com/iris20251/csp/docbook/DocBook.UI.Page.cls?KEY=AOTEL#AOTEL_errors)).
 To execute this method you only have to open a terminal season from your Visual Studio Code (if your local project un VSCode is connected to the IRIS Server in Docker)
 ![image](https://github.com/intersystems-ib/iris-opentelemetry/blob/main/images/test-traces.png).

-As soon as Jaeger find out a trace on OpenTelemetry Collect it will be available for consultancy from the web interface:
+As soon as Jaeger find out a trace on OpenTelemetry Collector it will be available for consultancy from the web interface:
 ![image](https://github.com/intersystems-ib/iris-opentelemetry/blob/main/images/jaeger-otel.png).

 By default, a Service is created with the name *irisotel* when a trace from IRIS is found in OpenTelemetry Collector.